heremaps/xyz-documentation/docs/api/devguide/geocoderInt.md

 ## Epilog

-Let's compare the Frankfurt office in the two Spaces side by side:
+Let's compare the geocoded features in the two spaces side by side:

 <table>
 <tr>